giovagalassi8-ctrl/GG_Laboratorio/08_GeneAnnotation_Functional_Enrichment/README.md

 The functional enrichment analysis is performed in RStudio, utilizing the input files generated in the previous steps.
 The execution script is provided below:

+Prior to executing the R script, the functional annotation data underwent further formatting to ensure compatibility with the required input structure.
+Specifically, the go_back file was reformatted by collapsing all GOterms assigned to the same orthogroup into a single entry per line.

 ```bash
 awk -F'\t' '{split($1,a,"_"); n=split($2,g,","); for(i=1;i<=n;i++) if(!seen[a[1],g[i]]++) out[a[1]]=(out[a[1]]?out[a[1]]","g[i]:g[i])} END{for(o in out) print o"\t"out[o]}' go_back.ts
 ```

+Then, the script was launched on RStudio

 ```bash
 library(tidyverse)